Xiaomi Pad 6 Vs Xiaomi Pad 5: Is It Worth The Upgrade?

 What is the price of the Xiaomi Pad 6?

-– The Xiaomi Pad 6 costs THB 10,999 for the standard variant with 8GB RAM and 128GB storage.
+– The Xiaomi Pad 6 costs INR 26,999 for the standard variant with 8GB RAM and 128GB storage.

 What are the specifications of the Xiaomi Pad 6?